Jayrfitz/backup/README.md

 The chat bot should tell the users that someone new online and there added to the user list.
 But the Bot only resopnse to the commands (!! about).
 Lastly when the user sends a message, the messages in the messages div with the user name and profile picture.
+My bot also has a weather api command  when (!! weather 'city') is prompted. the messager will also render links and images through the react message componet.
+    The points I missed in part 1 that I fixed in part 2 were the !! say, !! help, and, the theme.
+The theme on the chat app is heman chat, the bot will sing heman in text.
+    I tryied to get a audio file to play the heman song on my page it ended up not working.

 ## Problems

-Bot also write to all the clients when someone logs in or logs out.
+Bot don't write to all the clients when someone logs in or logs out.

-The google login for the user list can be buggy sometimes.
+users don't get remove from user list when log out occurs.

 ## improvements